isomerpages/moh-bioethics/publications/press-releases/_posts/2006-06-14-bioethics-advisory-committee-seeks-public-feedback-on-the-use-of-personal-information-in-biomedical-research.md

 ---
 layout: post
-title:  "Bioethics Advisory Committee seeks public feedback on the use of personal information in biomedical research"
+title: 'Bioethics Advisory Committee seeks public feedback on the use of personal information in biomedical research'
-permalink: "/publications/press-releases/bioethics-advisory-committee-seeks-public-feedback-on-the-use-of-personal-information-in-biomedical-research"
+permalink: /publications/press-releases/bioethics-advisory-committee-seeks-public-feedback-on-the-use-of-personal-information-in-biomedical-research
-date: 2006-06-14
+date: 2006-06-14T00:00:00.000Z

 ---

 **Consultation Paper distributed to 70 religious, professional and scientific organisations, and healthcare and research institutions in Singapore to seek their views**